 What Will I Study

 You’ll not only take modules in:

 - Clinical Human Anatomy

 - Basic Tissues & Early Development

 - Genetics Cell Biology, you’ll also start to learn about translational research and the influence of science and medicine on society.

 Second & Third Year

-You will continue with modules in Cell Biology, Biochemistry, Pharmacology and Physiology.
-You will also now start to integrate modules focusing on specific diseases and disease processes, in order to learn more about the development of new, more effective means of diagnosing, treating and preventing illness.
+You’ll continue with modules in Cell Biology, Biochemistry, Pharmacology and Physiology.
+You’ll also start to integrate modules focusing on specific diseases and disease processes, in order to learn more about the development of new, more effective means of diagnosing, treating and preventing illness.
+Supporting modules include:

-You build skills in biomedical research through interactions and research rotations with international researchers in a range of disease areas.
-These are undertaken within the School of Medicine and Medical Science and its affiliated teaching hospitals.
+You’ll build skills in biomedical research through interactions and research rotations with international researchers in a range of disease areas.
+These are undertaken within the School of Medicine and its affiliated teaching hospitals.